oyindonesia/external-api-docs/source/includes/_fund_disbursement.md

 This set of APIs will allow you to schedule disbursement to any bank account on a specified date.

 ### Create Scheduled Disbursement

+> Below is an example of the code for create scheduled disbursement

 ```shell
 curl -X \
 POST https://partner.oyindonesia.com/api/scheduled-remit \